 Shoulder pain reduction using resistance training

-Danny O'Dell explains the shoulder anatomy and suggests an appropriate training programme to possibly lower your risk of shoulder injury
+Danny O'Dell explains the shoulder anatomy and suggests an appropriate training programme to lower your risk of a shoulder injury possibly.

 The shoulder anatomy